surfliner/surfliner-mirror/CONTRIBUTING.md

 If you are not a Surfliner team member, you should fork the repository.

-* Create a topic branch from master `git branch feature/my-feature master`
+* Create a topic branch from trunk `git branch feature/my-feature trunk`
 * Checkout your new branch `git checkout feature/my-feature`
 * Setup your development environment as documented for the project
 * Run the test suite to confirm you have a working starting point